bitnami/charts/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Title of the PR starts with chart name (e.g. `[bitnami/chart]`)
 - [ ] If the chart contains a `values-production.yaml` apart from `values.yaml`, ensure that you implement the changes in both files

 :warning: Keep in mind that if you want to make changes to the kubeapps chart, please implement them in the [kubeapps repository](https://github.com/kubeapps/kubeapps/tree/master/chart/kubeapps).
-This is only a syncrhonized mirror.
+This is only a synchronized mirror.